Input/Output#

 "/path/to/file.analysis.csv", fps=30, individual_name="individual_0"

-) # We can optionally specify the individual name, by default it is "individual_0"
+) # Optionally specify the individual name; defaults to "individual_0"

 # or equivalently